 Whenever I receive a call for B2B marketing help, there is an answer to a question that inevitably makes its way into our conversation: why are you changing your marketing NOW?

-Sometimes the customer is enlightened and can speak specifically about what is going on within their marketing efforts.
+Sometimes, the customer is enlightened and can speak specifically about what is going on within their marketing efforts.
 They will tell me they don’t have something they want, like an email newsletter or a blog.
-But more often than not, they answer, “what we’re doing isn’t working anymore.”
+But more often than not, they answer, “What we’re doing isn’t working anymore.”

 Today I share my list of marketing “tweaks” that can make a big difference in your bottom line.
 Take a look and see if they might work for YOUR business.

 Your analytics will report on revealing information such as the amount of website traffic you receive, where it comes from, and how long people are visiting your pages.
-You can look at your site page by page and determine which pages are helping your prospects to “convert” to true, paying customers.
+You can look at your site page by page and determine which pages are helping your prospects to “convert” to actual, paying customers.

 2. Energize your website Calls to Action.
 Often, changing your CTAs will solve many of your website analytic bugaboos!
 Your CTA is how you message your website visitor to respond to your offer.
 And amazingly, a report on Small Business Trends showed that an astounding 70% of small business B2B websites lack a call to action!
 Are you one of them?

 While you may have your 800 number or quote page templated on your sidebar, I’m a big believer in ending your page content with a specific CTA button or link to a contact page.
 If you don’t tell them what you want them to do, they may not do it.
 Also, use their language.
 Will your audience respond better to CALL TODAY, GET MY FREE TRIAL, or MAKE IT HAPPEN?
-QR codes work too.
+QR codes work, too.
 Tweak the possibilities and see which one works best!

 As your competitors claim to offer something new and different from you, think about the type of customer who would PREFER you over the competition.
 Is your marketing addressing them?
 Targeting them?